pasha21felicia/Cloud-Computing/Application/README.md

    USE app_news;
    ```

-2. Optional.
-Connect in DBeaver with to local mysql
+2. Optional: Connect in DBeaver with to local mysql
    ```
    HOST = localhost
    user = root